What Is a Security Operations Center?

 Hybrid SOCs are ideal for organizations that want to maintain some level of control while leveraging external expertise for enhanced security.

-Key Roles in a SOC
+Key Roles in a Security Operations Center

 A Security Operations Center (SOC) is powered by a team of skilled professionals who work together to keep an organization’s digital environment safe.
 Each team member has a specific role and responsibilities, contributing to the overall efficiency and success of the SOC.
 Let’s explore the key roles in a SOC